guidrybear/test-/readme.md

 # hello everyone this is our new projecccttt

-# Noah's been working on the home page added some text
+# Noah's sike its been Adia!!  working on the home page added some text